thebrianwong/a-day-in-bills-life/README.md

   - Deleted the image assets that were already in the repo.

+- Grouped all non-final image assets into an og files folder that will probably be deleted later.

 - Slightly altered the timing of the results screen to account for sound effects.

 7/1: